ampproject/amphtml/extensions/amp-consent/amp-consent.md

   "onUpdateHref": "https://example.com/update-consent",
   "promptUI": "consent-ui",
   "checkConsentHref": "https://example.com/check-consent",
-  "promptIfUnknown": "waitForCheckConsent",
+  "promptIfUnknown": "fromCheckConsent",
 }
 ```
-Because `"promptIfUnknown": "waitForCheckConsent"`, AMP will wait for `checkConsentHref` request to return to decide if consent needs to be collected.
+AMP will wait for `checkConsentHref` response to decide whether collect consent.
+The consent state from server (if returned) takes precedence over the value from local cache.

-For users in `unknown`, , the merged config is
+For users in `unknown`, the merged config is
 ```
 {
   "onUpdateHref": "https://example.com/update-consent",